Skip to main content

 • Multi-database support: Connect to multiple databases from a single DBHub instance

-• Per-source settings: Configure timeouts, SSL, and SSH tunnels individually per database
+• Per-source settings: Configure timeouts, SSL, SSH tunnels, and lazy connections individually per database

 • Per-tool settings: Apply different restrictions (readonly, max_rows) per tool